 |

-Petone Box Petone is one of a small number of stand-alone signal boxes extant in the network in 2010.
-It is switched in twelve hours per day, Monday to Friday, to signal Melling trains. |
+Petone Box Petone was one of a small number of stand-alone signal boxes extant in the network in 2013.
+It was switched in for just under thirteen hours per day, Monday to Friday, to signal Melling trains.
+Petone Box was switched out for the final time at 1835 hours on Tuesday 24th December 2013.
+At 0600 on Thursday 26th December Petone Signal Box was decommissioned. |

 |